thecartercenter/nemo-docs/content/formsoverall/formsoverall.rst

 Once a form has been created, it must be published before users can submit responses.
 To publish a form:

-1. Click the :guilabel:`Forms` menu in the main menu bar.
+1. Click :guilabel:`Forms` menu.
-2. On the right side of the page, click the :guilabel:`up arrow` located on the same line as the form to publish.
+2. On the right side of the page, click :fa:`arrow-up` located on the same line as the form to publish.
+If the arrow is down :fa:`arrow-down` the form is already published.

 .. image:: publish-forms.png
    :alt: publish forms